Axe-hyx/wheelRetroArch/README.md

 	+----------------------+

 ### 1. set up an Android project with C++ support
+:triangular_flag_on_post:
 ----link with SDL
 ----fix issues with ndk-build
 ----native activity

 #####TDD